Environmental racism: History

 Institutional racism operates on a large scale within societal norms, policies, and procedures extending to environmental planning and decision-making, reinforcing environmental racism through government, legal, economic, and political institutions.
 Racism significantly increases exposure to environmental and health risks as well as access to health care.

 Government agencies, including the federal Environmental Protection Agency (EPA), have often failed to protect people of color from pollution and industrial infiltrations.
 This failure is evident in the disproportionate pollution burden borne by communities of color, with African American and Latino neighborhoods experiencing higher levels of pollution compared to predominantly white areas.
+Many reactionary lawsuits against the EPA have been filed including ones filed by community-based groups in California, Michigan, Texas, Alabama, and New Mexico between 1992 and 2003.
+When met with neglect, the communities filed suit again in 2015 and were met with rudimentary investigations that failed to culminate in change.

 For instance, in Los Angeles, over 71% of African Americans and 50% of Latinos live in areas with the most polluted air, while only 34% of the white population does.
 Nationally, a significant portion of whites, African Americans, and Hispanics reside in counties with substandard air quality, with people of color disproportionately affected by pollution-related health issues.

 Although the term was coined in the US, environmental racism also occurs on the international level.
 Studies have shown that since environmental laws have become prominent in developed countries, companies have moved their waste towards the Global South.
 Less developed countries frequently have fewer environmental regulations and become pollution havens.